Lecturer at Washington University in St. Louis

 Data Structures and Algorithms

-Algorithmic thinking Proofs and abstraction AI-era modernization
+Algorithmic thinking Proofs and abstraction AI-aware modernization

 Side project Baseball + modeling